crossplane/crossplane/design/one-pager-k8s-native-providers.md

-It is possible that we will want to be able to schedule Kubernetes-native infrastructure resources in a more intelligent manner than the currently proposed `providerRef` pattern.
+It is possible that we will want to be able to schedule Kubernetes-native infrastructure resources in a more intelligent manner than the currently proposed `providerConfigRef` pattern.
 This could include implementing scheduling policies that allow for resources to be provisioned based on geography, resource requirements, etc. An initial scheduler implementation may look similar to the updated `KubernetesApplication` scheduler controller, as outlined in [crossplane